prathap-puthran/link.edword.in/README.md

-#hello link.edword.in is created for shorterning my website links
+#hello link.edword.in is created for shortening my website links